Unbiased constrained sampling with Self-Concordant Barrier Hamiltonian Monte Carlo: Numerical experiments

+where $e_i$ stands for the $i$-th canonical vector of $\rset^d$ and $\mathbf{1}=\sum_{i=1}^d e_i$.
+In particular, $\mu_1=0$, $\mu_2=10$ and $\mu_j=\mu_2/\sqrt{d-1}$ for any $j\in \{3, \hdots, d\}$.
+Therefore, the mass of $\pi$ is not evenly distributed on the boundary of $\msm$, which is key to observe the impact of the reversibility condition.
+For this experiment, we consider the low-dimensional setting $d\in \{5,10\}$.
+To sample from $\pi$, we run 10 times the algorithms CRHMC and n-BHMC for $N=10^5$ iterations, and update the step-size $h$ such that the average acceptance rate in the MH filter is roundly equal to 0.5, following \cite{roberts2001optimal}.
+We discuss the setting of the tolerance parameter $\eta$ for n-BHMC in \Cref{sec:experimental-details}.
+In order to correctly assess the bias of each numerical method, we aim at accurately computing the target quantity $Q=\int_{\M} \langle x, \mu \rangle_2 \rmd \pi(x)$.
+Although our choice of $Q$ is arbitrary, it highlights well the bias in CRHMC, which is corrected when using n-BHMC.

-In order to correctly assess the bias of the numerical methods, we aim at accurately computing $\int_{\M} \langle x, \mu \rangle_2 \rmd \pi(x)$ in a low-dimensional setting ($d\in \{5,10\}$).
-We evaluate the performance of each algorithm by taking as ground truth the estimate given by (i) the Metropolis-Adjusted Langevin Algorithm (MALA) \citep{roberts2002langevin} for the hypercube and (ii) the Independent MH (IMH) algorithm \citep{liu1996metropolized} for the simplex.
-We run 10 times the algorithms for $N=10^5$ iterations, and keep the whole trajectories to compute the quantity of interest.
-Results are reported in \Cref{fig:synthetic_mixing_rates}.
-For both polytopes, we observe that our method is less biased than CRHMC.
+We evaluate their performance by taking as ground truth the estimate given by (i) the Metropolis-Adjusted Langevin Algorithm (MALA) \citep{roberts2002langevin} for the hypercube and (ii) the Independent MH (IMH) algorithm \citep{liu1996metropolized} for the simplex, which are also run 10 times, but 10 times longer than n-BHMC and CRHMC, \ie, for $N=10^6$ iterations.
+To compute the target quantity $Q$, we keep the whole trajectories and report the confidence intervals in \Cref{fig:synthetic_mixing_rates}.
+For both polytopes, we notably observe that our method is less biased than CRHMC.